Airborne Infectious Agents Plan

 - In situations where prolonged close contact with other individuals is likely, use the following control methods bolded below where and when appropriate.
 As changes with the COVID-19 pandemic occur so may our distancing requirements:

-- a. restricting or limiting customer or visitor entry;
+- a. restricting, limiting, or procedures for customer or visitor entry;

 - b. limiting occupancy or density;